Theros Beyond Death: Planeswalkers

 Elspeth and Ashiok are two of the returning Planeswalkers in this storyline.
 In the story trailer, "Elspeth attempts to escape the underworld of Theros".
-"Elspeth is a planeswalker who hasn't been seen since the last Theros set, having been slain by the god Helios after serving his wishes as he feared her power and ability to kill deities on the plane.
+"Elspeth is a planeswalker who hasn't been seen since the last Theros set, having been slain by the god Heliod after serving his wishes as he feared her power and ability to kill deities on the plane.
 Ashiok most recently appeared during War of the Spark, the set that released dozens of planeswalkers into Standard at the same time, but didn't have a starring role in the narrative".
 Screen Rant called Elspeth "a fan favorite" and highlighted that "Ashiok's design is unique" and that "they're extremely well-suited to being Elspeth's foil".

 Theros Beyond Death also introduces the new Planeswalker Calix who was created by Klothys, the god of destiny, to be her Agent of Fate with the goal of trying to stop Elspeth from leaving the Therosian underworld.